IDinsight/danswer/README.md

 ## Deployment

-Danswer can easily be run locally (even on a laptop) or deployed on a virtual machine with a single `docker compose` command.
+HubGPTcan easily be run locally (even on a laptop) or deployed on a virtual machine with a single `docker compose` command.
 Checkout our [docs](https://docs.danswer.dev/quickstart) to learn more.

 We also have built-in support for deployment on Kubernetes.
 Files for that can be found [here](https://github.com/danswer-ai/danswer/tree/main/deployment/kubernetes).